zinzy/My-Digital-Garden/_notes/faq.md

 excerpt: "A place to find answers to your questions"
 ---
 ## I'm thinking of moving into UX.
 Can we chat?
 I'm currently taking a break from extracurricular activities, and so I don't have space on my calendar for mentoring.
-Check out my [[mentoring]] page to learn more about my availability in the future.
+Check out my [[Mentoring]] page to learn more about my availability in the future.

 ---